mxh1999/nano-claude-code/README.md

 ### How it works

 1. **Context snapshot** — reads `README.md`, `CLAUDE.md`, and root file listing from the current working directory.
+2. **Agent count** — you are prompted to choose how many agents (2–100, default 5).
+Press Enter to use the default.
-2. **Dynamic persona generation** — the model first generates 5 expert roles tailored to your topic.
-For a software architecture topic you get engineers and architects; for geopolitics you get analysts, diplomats, and economists; for a business question you get strategists and market experts.
-Falls back to default tech personas if generation fails.
+3. **Dynamic persona generation** — the model generates N expert roles tailored to your topic.
+Software topics get architects and engineers; geopolitics gets analysts, diplomats, and economists; business gets strategists and market experts.
+Falls back to built-in tech personas if generation fails.
-3. **Five agents debate sequentially**, each building on the previous responses.
+4. **Agents debate sequentially**, each building on the previous responses.
-4. **Output saved** to `brainstorm_outputs/brainstorm_YYYYMMDD_HHMMSS.md` in the current directory.
+5. **Output saved** to `brainstorm_outputs/brainstorm_YYYYMMDD_HHMMSS.md` in the current directory.
-5. **Synthesis** — the main agent reads the saved file and produces a prioritized Master Plan.
+6. **Synthesis** — the main agent reads the saved file and produces a prioritized Master Plan.

 **Example personas by topic:**